SEABROOK ISLAND

 The process of collecting and analyzing data, as well as preparing the plan itself, was led by staff from the Charleston County Planning Department.
 Additional support was provided by town staff.

 The Seabrook Island Planning Commission was responsible for reviewing and recommending the draft comprehensive plan to Town Council for adoption.
-The Planning Commission met monthly between July 2018 and May 2019 to review and provide comments on the draft elements.
-The Planning Commission voted to endorse the draft document during a Special Called Meeting on March 20, 2019, and authorized its distribution for public review and comment.
+The Planning Commission met monthly during 2024 to review and provide comments on the draft elements.
+The Planning Commission voted to endorse the draft document in the fall of 2024, and authorized its distribution for public review and comment.
 Following the public comment period, the Planning Commission formally recommended the draft comprehensive plan to Town Council for adoption.

 What is the difference between a comprehensive plan and a zoning ordinance?